ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-kakutef7mini.rst

 FrSky Telemetry is supported using the T6 pin (UART6 transmit).
 You need to set the following parameters to enable support for FrSky S.PORT.

-  - SERIAL6_PROTOCOL 4 or 10
+  - :ref:`SERIAL6_PROTOCOL<SERIAL6_PROTOCOL>` 4 or 10
-  - SERIAL6_OPTIONS 7
+  - :ref:`SERIAL6_OPTIONS<SERIAL6_OPTIONS>` 7

-.. note:: FrSky Telemetry is supported on all UARTs, UART6_TX is suggested as it's RX input is already being used for RC input and avoids consuming another UART.
+.. note:: FrSky Telemetry is supported on all UARTs, UART6 TX is suggested as it's RX input is already being used for RC input and avoids consuming another UART.

 OSD Support